mazhur7/Machine_Learning/README.md

    * R: SalaryPrediction_Forest.R
    * Dataset: Position_Salaries.csv

-    Investigation Results:   the finel value is 150000 so they work by splitting the data through successive note.
+    Investigation Results:   the finel value is 167000  it moche close But  this is not really relevant in 2D.
- But it still recommend to try the decision tree regression model for higher dimensional data sets because indeed it can actually have great performance.
 ## Setup
 To run this project.......